HakunaMatata-te/Outzone-Tribute/README.md

 ###Changelog
+v.1.0-Alpha
+ * Some more enemies (not much just to test they work)
+ * Boss Fight almost done (still has graphical problems)
+ * Lava animated
+ * Player shooting from the weapon
+ * Shots explode when they hit something (instead of disapearing)

+v0.6 Lvl 3 start
+ * Map is now the lvl 3 map
+ * Very few enemies with higher life (just for testing purposes)
+ * Lava colliders

 v0.5.1 Few imporvements:
  * Bullets despawn sooner when reaching the end of the screen.
  * During the "Boss" stage the camera is fixed